awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. The `CreateOrChangeOnlyWithBoundary` statement allows Zhang to create IAM users but only if he uses the `XCompanyBoundaries` policy to set the permissions boundary\.
 This statement also allows him to set the permissions boundary for existing users but only using that same policy\.
 Finally, this statement allows Zhang to manage permissions policies for users with this permissions boundary set\.

 1. The `CloudWatchAndOtherIAMTasks` statement allows Zhang to complete other user, group, and policy management tasks\.
-Note that Zhang does not have the permission to delete the permissions boundary from himself or any other user\.
+He has permissions to reset passwords and create access keys for any IAM user not listed in the condition key\.
+This allows him to help users with sign\-in issues\.

 1. The `NoBoundaryPolicyEdit` statement denies Zhang access to update the `XCompanyBoundaries` policy\.
 He is not allowed to change any policy that is used to set the permissions boundary for himself or other users\.